srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Scroll down to locate the JSON for the `properties.reported` object.

     This contains the state reported by the device.

-Notice the `telemetryDelay` property exists here as well, and is also set to `2`.
-There is also a `$metadata` value that shows you when the value was reported data was last updated and when the specific reported value was last updated.
+1. Notice that the `telemetryDelay` property exists here as well, and that it has also been set to `2`.

+    There is also a `$metadata` value that shows you when the `reported` values were last updated.

 1. Again close the **Device twin** blade.

 1. Close the **sensor-thl-2000** blade, and then navigate back to your Azure portal Dashboard.

-### Exercise 5: Deprovision a Group Enrollment

-In this exercise, you will deprovision the enrollment group.
-Deprovisioning includes disenrolling the devices from Device Provisioning Service and deregistering the devices from IoT Hub.

-**TODO**: Update this Exercise with a task that has the students test the removal of a single device from the group enrollment before they go on to delete the entire group enrollment.